BluePay/BluePay-Android-SDK/README.md

 This SDK is used for android devices in conjuction with the BluePay gateway.
 Includes swipe support for the IDTech UniMag II and Shuttle.
 BluePay-Android-SDK can be used to process authorizations, sales, generate tokens as $0 authorizations, and process card-present transactions.

-If you plan to accept credit card transactions, it's recommended per PCI compliance to use BluePay-Android-SDK to handle this so that sensitive card data never passes through your servers.
+If you plan to accept credit card transactions, it's recommended per PCI compliance to use BluePay-Android-SDK to handle this so that sensitive card data never passes through your server.

 Since this SDK works with the BluePay gateway, you will need a gateway account to utilize the SDK.
 [Click here](https://www.bluepay.com/contact-us/request-sandbox-account/) if you'd like to request a sandbox account